neu-cs4800s13/public/README.txt

           ============================================================

-                 YOU MAY NOT CREATE A FORK OF THIS REPOSITORY.
+             YOU MAY NOT CREATE A FORK OF THE TEMPLATE REPOSITORY.
            A repository "fork" is a copy that is visible to everyone.
            You must work in the private repository provided for you.